Illustration: Corri Spencer

 Drums are transient instruments.
 When you look at the waveform of a single drum hit, it usually has a lot of energy at the beginning of the waveform, and it quickly tapers off.
 This initial burst of energy is called the “transient” of the waveform.

-Transient shapers like Native Instruments Transient Master or the one in iZotope’s Neutron 2 are a great way to control the attack and sustain of your drums independently.
+Transient shapers like the one in iZotope’s Neutron 3 are a great way to control the attack and sustain of your drums independently.
 These special dynamics processors can add incredible detail to your drums, or they can make them bigger depending on how you use them.

 Generally speaking, these tools usually have two knobs.
 One is for the “Attack”, the other is for the “Decay” (also called “Sustain”).
 Turning up the attack will make the initial part of the sound louder.
 The initial part of the drum sound (the “transient” itself), is the most important part of the waveform when it comes to the “punchiness” of the drums.